The Lepton Flavor Changing Decays and One-loop Muon Anomalous Magnetic Moment in the Extended Mirror Twin Higgs Models: Introduction

 \section{Introduction}

-In the Standard Model (SM), the conservation of individual lepton flavor numbers and the presentation of the GIM mechanism~\cite{GIM-1970} guarantee that the LFV processes in the SM are tiny.
-For example, the SM prediction of the branch ratio $BR_{SM}(l_j\to l_i\gamma)\sim 10^{-55}$~\cite{SMljlig} is very small, which would never be probed at the colliders.
+In the Standard Model (SM), the conservation of individual lepton flavor numbers and the presentation of the GIM mechanism~\cite{GIM-1970} guarantee that the cross sections and/or branching ratios of the lepton flavor violating (LFV) processes are tiny.
+For example, the SM predicts the branching ratio $BR_{SM}(\mu\to e\gamma)\sim 10^{-55}$~\cite{SMljlig} to be very small, which would never be probed in experiments.
 Therefore, it will be an obvious evidence of new physics beyond the SM if we observe any signature of the LFV processes in future experiments, so LFV processes are very efficient in exploring new physics beyond the SM.
 As the upper bounds of the LFV processes by current experiments have been given with impressive accuracy, it is interesting to explore whether theoretical predictions of a typical new physics model can agree with the experimental results.
 Many works have been completed to look for the LFV processes $\ell_i \to \ell_j\gamma$, $\ell_i \to \ell_j\ell_k\ell_l$ in new physics models, see e.g. ~\cite{bSM1,bSM2,bSM3,bSM4,bSM5,bSM6, 1701.00947,1812.03860,1812.02449,1912.05900,0506070,0307126,0206056}.
-At the same time, additional interactions involving the leptons may contribute to the muon anomalous magnetic momentum.
-The presence of additional contributions to $g_\mu-2$ are welcome to solve the discrepancy between the theoretical predictions of SM and the experiments.
-Therefore, it is well motivated to see if the anomaly can be solved in various new physics models~\cite{g-2-review1,g-2-review2,g-2-review3,g-2-review4,g-2-review5, 1811.04777}.